parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

-**Avoiding the Pitfall.** When using metrics to measure human performance, accuracy, i.e. measuring something that is a fair representation of work or results, is important.
+**Avoiding the Pitfall.** When using metrics to measure human performance, accuracy, i.e. measuring something that is a fair representation of work or results, is very important.
 An approximation that looks "good enough" to decision makers may have a devastating impact on those doing the work.
 If you are going to measure humans with metrics, accepting limitations in measurement, when we are not accepting limitations of the human, is just unfair.
 To be sure you are being accurate instead of just precise, explain the metric to those who will be measured by it in great detail, and get candid feedback from them, before implementing the metric.

-### Normal Variance vs Significant Variance
+### Wasting Time Discussing Normal Variance

+More reports of metrics helpfully try to contrast the metric against expected achievement against target, and some call out variances in the metric over time.
+Metrics are helpfully colored green (on-track or better than target), yellow (at risk) and red (off track; needs intervention) on how big the deviation is.
+Red and Yellow colored metrics attrct attention and invite questions and discussion.
+A significant amount of time is consumed this way.
+Are they bringing attention to things deserving the most attention?
+Is the time for discussion being spent on the right metrics?

+When it comes to human work with many variables, some variance in metrics is inevitable and even expected.
+Let's call this "normal variance".
+Variation beyond this boundary might be indicative of a problem, and let's call that "significant variance".
+When looking at performance, scarce time and attention should go to discussing "significant variance".
+Hence not all deviations are marked "red".
+There is an element of judgment in deciding the range of deviation to classify as at-risk and off-track.
+Who decides the range?
+And what should the range be decided by?

+I can tell you who *does not* decide the range in most organizations: people who do the work.

+The people who decide these ranges are usually dedicated operations specialists who look at historical data, multiple geographies, customer segments, functions etc. to come up with an educated (we hope) guess about what deviations should be highlighted for discussion.
+The ranges are usually set to be the same for "similar" groups and individuals.
+This is over-standardization at work.

+However, in reality, *most of the time*, standardized deviations are not well tailored to any particular group.

+**Example.** [The US Air Force found][airforce-cockpit-average] that by designing aircraft cockpits according to "average" dimensions of pilots, they were causing crashes (highlights mine):

+> Back in 1926, when the army was designing its first-ever cockpit, engineers
+> had measured the physical dimensions of hundreds of male pilots (the
+> possibility of female pilots was never a serious consideration), and used this
+> data to **standardize** the dimensions of the cockpit.

+> ...
+Using the size data he had gathered from 4,063 pilots, Daniels calculated
+> the average of the 10 physical dimensions believed to be most relevant for
+> design, including height, chest circumference and sleeve length.
+These formed
+> the dimensions of the “average pilot,” which Daniels generously defined as
+> someone whose measurements were **within the middle 30 per cent** of the range
+> of values for each dimension. ...
+Next, Daniels compared each individual
+> pilot, one by one, to the average pilot.

+> ... the consensus among his fellow air force researchers was that the vast
+> majority of pilots would be within the average range on most dimensions.
+After
+> all, these pilots had already been pre-selected because they appeared to be
+> average sized. ...
+But even Daniels was stunned when he tabulated the actual
+> number.

+> **Zero.**

+> Out of 4,063 pilots, **not a single airman fit within the average range** on
+> all 10 dimensions.

+Now compare this to the less fatal business of deciding how someone or some group is performing.
+Each group will have a set of metrics.
+Almost every group will have some metric that is flagged for attention due to standardized deviation ranges, but that is actually normal for their business.
+Hence someone or the other will want to discuss that metric and spend precious time on it.
+In other words, we will spend a lot of time discussing what is normal variance.
+It gets worse.
+Let's say some group has explained already that a partiular deviation is normal for them last month.
+In the current month's report, their metric is flagged again (due to the standardized deviation ranges) but most reports do not carry over the explanation from last month.
+A new member joins the discussion and wants to discuss the metric again...

+By the way, almost no report highlights exceptionally good performance versus "just" good performance.
+They are both colored the same way: green.
+There may be something to learn from groups who are performing eceptionally well against their metrics.
+But few report (I have yet to see one) call this out.
+It is up to the meeting attendees to notice this and discuss it.
+A charitable explanation is that exceptionally good performance is rare, and the reporting apparatchik may not find it a good use of time to work on defining a boundary for it and highlighting it.
+Another explanation is that it has something to do with the underlying motivation: keeping the people who do the work under control.

+**Avoiding the Pitfall.** If you are setting up a reporting organization, make their purpose clear to them and everyone else; and the purpose should be using reports to **help the business improve, iteratively, based on feedback**.
+Don't measure their performance by how many reports they have produced.
+Ensure the reporting organization is equally accountable to the people whose performance they are measuring and not just senior leaders who are far from the work.
+Be wary of over-standardization.
+Be especially wary of aggregates or calculations that have not been well-documented.
+If the reporting organization is not taking responsibility for explaining their impositions then it is time to explain to them where their accountability lies: to improve the business, and not to please decision makers.

 ## Pitfalls in Interpreting Metrics

-### Over-Simplification
+### Over-Simplified Metrics

 In a bid to compress information into a simple to understand metric, we inadvertently lose a lot of information that is critical to good decision